Book Summary: Atomic Habits by James Clear

 How to Make a Habit Irresistible

-- To active the reward part of the habit loop, it helps to make the habits you want to do attractive.
+To activate the reward part of the habit loop, it helps to make the atomic habits you want to do attractive.
 Because the reward of a habit often releases dopamine, we are often motivated to do something to get the dopamine at the end of the cycle.
 If the reward is good enough, we begin to anticipate it, and that motivates us to act.

-- Imagine you love small doses of dark chocolate and you want to build a habit of going to the gym.
-One thing you could do is to only allow yourself to eat dark chocolate once you go to the gym.
-At the end of the session, you get the reward of the chocolate, so you’re motivated to go to the gym and finish the habit with the joy of eating chocolate.
+Imagine you love small doses of dark chocolate and you want to build a good habit like going to the gym.
+One thing you could do is to only allow yourself to eat dark chocolate once you log a workout.
+At the end of the workout, you get the reward of the chocolate, so you’re motivated to go to the gym and finish the habit with the joy of eating chocolate.

 The Role of Family and Friends in Shaping Your Habits

-- The people and environment around us have a big influence on what behavior we find attractive.
+The people and environment around us have a big influence on what behavior we find attractive.
 That means that we often will do things that are praised by people in our culture because we want to fit in and be well-liked.
-It also means that the people and culture around us matter a lot.
+It also means that the people and culture around us matter a lot in moving us toward or away from our desired behavior.

-- There are 3 groups of people that influence our habits – friends and family, our wider tribe, and people with status and prestige.
-A great way to build better habits is to surround yourself with people who already do the behavior you wish to do and who you have something in common with.
+There are 3 groups of people that influence the process of habit formation – friends and family, our wider tribe, and people with status and prestige.
+A great way to build good habits is to surround yourself with people who already do the behavior you wish to do and who you have something in common with.
 That way, there are other people doing what you do, enjoying it, and approving of it.

 How to Find and Fix the Causes of Your Bad Habits

-- A great way to shake a bad habit is to make it unattractive to you and to highlight the benefits of avoiding a bad habit.
-For example, if you want to drink less alcohol, you could come up with a long list of great benefits you will have when you drink less.
+A great way to shake a bad habit is to make it unattractive to you and to highlight the benefits of avoiding a bad habit.
+For example, if you want to drink less alcohol, you could come up with a long list of great benefits (like being a healthy person) you will gain from drinking less alcohol.
 That will make drinking less attractive.

 Walk Slowly, but Never Backward

-- The best way to learn and make progress is to take action.
+The best way to learn and make progress is to take action.
 Planning can often feel like action, but it’s really not.
-It’s better to get yourself doing things, and little by little, those behaviors begin to become automatic and ingrained and ultimately easier as you repeat desirable behaviors.
+It’s better to simply do things, and little by little, those behaviors begin to become automatic and ingrained and ultimately easier as you repeat desirable behaviors.
+Moving slowly is a reliable way for using atomic habits for self-improvement.

 The Law of Least Effort